New low-mobility trails now open at Nimpo Lake, Hotnarko Falls, and Bullion Pit historic site! Descriptions and directions coming soon.

 The Cariboo Regional District has embraced the vision of creating a wheelchair accessible trails network in the Cariboo Chilcotin to increase outdoor wilderness recreation opportunities for people of all mobility levels.
 In 2008, the Cariboo Regional District commissioned a region-wide study, which reviewed almost fifty sites, to identify locations for potential wheelchair accessible trails.

-Through funding from the Government of British Columbia and the Northern Development Initiative Trust, 22 wheelchair accessible trails have been completed.
+Through funding from the Government of British Columbia and the Northern Development Initiative Trust, 25 wheelchair accessible trails have been completed to date.

 The Cariboo Regional District hopes to continue this exciting initiative, working with partners including local community groups, to research and choose additional sites for the development of wheelchair accessible trails.